Call Button

 Treating Whiplash Associated Headaches

-Many sufferers of whiplash associated headaches in Sydney have tried have tried multiple different treatments with mixed results.
+Many sufferers of whiplash associated headaches in Sydney have tried multiple different treatments with mixed results.

 Modern medicine moves very rapidly, and unfortunately this means that no one can keep up with all of the research.
 Many practitioners rely on the outdated medical model of the various forms of headaches to provide treatments to their patients.